CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 #### Exercise 4

 - Add the DELETE endpoint `/customers/:customerId` above and verify you can delete a customer along their bookings with Postman.
-- Add a new DELETE endpoint `/hotels/:hotelId` to delete a specific hotel. **A hotel can only be deleted only if it doesn't appear in any of the customers' bookings!
-Make sure you add the corresponding validation before you delete a hotel.**
+- Add a new DELETE endpoint `/hotels/:hotelId` to delete a specific hotel. **A hotel can only be deleted if it doesn't appear in any of the customers' bookings!
+Make sure you add the corresponding validation before you try to delete a hotel.**

 ## Homework

-In the following homework, you will create new API endpoints in the NodeJS application `cyf-ecommerce-api` that you created for last week homework for the class Database 2.
+In the following homework, you will create new API endpoints in the NodeJS application `cyf-ecommerce-api` that you created for last week homework for the Database 2 class.

 - If you don't have it already, add a new GET endpoint `/products` to load all the product names along with their supplier names.
 - Update the previous GET endpoint `/products` to filter the list of products by name using a query parameter, for example `/products?name=Cup`.
-This endpoint should still work even if you don't use the name query parameter!
+This endpoint should still work even if you don't use the `name` query parameter!
 - Add a new GET endpoint `/customers/:customerId` to load a single customer by ID.
 - Add a new POST endpoint `/customers` to create a new customer.
 - Adda new POST endpoint `/products` to create a new product (with a product name, a price and a supplier id).
 Check that the price is a positive integer and that the supplier ID exists in the database, otherwise return an error.